Where to find the best afternoon tea with kids in London (2024)

 The Common Room – Wizarding Afternoon Tea

-Sandwiches and sweet treats are served in ‘books from the library’ along with homework riddles, there’s a place to park your broomstick and, along with delicious food, there are mystical drinks to enjoy including Pond Water and Love Potion.
+Sandwiches and treats are served in ‘books from the library’ along with homework riddles, there’s a place to park your broomstick and, along with delicious food, there are mystical drinks to enjoy including Pond Water and Love Potion.

-Cost: £34 per child aged 8 – 12, from £44.99 per adult.
+Cost: £34.00 per child aged 8 – 12, from £44.99 per adult.
 Children must be aged 5 and above.
+There are also ‘Bottomless Tickets’ for £59.99 for this age 18+ This afternoon tea experience comes wiht bottomless Prosecco or G&Ts.

-kids afternoon teas in London
+afternoon tea with kids in London

 Afternoon Tea at Claridges Hotel.
 Photo Credit: Claridges Hotel